zerbzman/Chapter-6/README.md

 ent values for j and k.
 Verify your results using a debugger.

 2. Summing Array Elements in a Range
-Create a procedure that returns the sum of all array elements falling within the range j...k (inclu- sive).
+Create a procedure that returns the sum of all array elements falling within the range j...k (inclusive).
 Write a test program that calls the procedure twice, passing a pointer to a signed double- word array, the size of the array, and the values of j and k.
 Return the sum in the EAX register, and preserve all other register values between calls to the procedure.